Hiring a copywriter is a step forward – but are your in-house content processes up to scratch? Try these ideas if not

-Serious media businesses don’t, typically, suffer from these issues.
-Sure, editors have to chase laggard writers all the time, but generally the time from conception to publication is known.
-That’s because they have content flow down to a fine art – and so they should do, because content is their primary product.
+Media businesses don’t, typically, suffer from these issues.
+Sure, editors have to chase laggard writers, but generally the time from conception to publication is known.
+That’s because they have content processes down to a fine art – and so they should do, because content is their product.

 But when you’re a B2B business, it’s harder.

 So how do you speed content approvals up?
 I suggest you start by gathering data.
 Look at one or two recent pieces of content that you created, and ask: how long did they take to do?
 Where were the hold-ups or bottlenecks?
 What took longer than we thought it would?
 And what can we do to make content flow around the organisation better than it does now?

 If that feels too much like playing the blame game, you could track a piece of content going forward – and compare your estimated timetable to reality.

 Think of it like one of these experiments where the scientist gets on a boat and puts a GPS tag on a seagull’s leg, only to discover that the seagull spends most of its life outside a chip shop in Newquay.
 You might learn something new.
 Or you might not.
 But you tried.

 And if you do learn something new, a few solutions should present themselves.
 For example, it might mean:

 - Adopting new tech, such as a better content production system (but tech is never the only answer)

 - Getting a clearer idea of who can sign off a piece of content, and who can’t